-In order to develop comprehensive liquidity risk management framework, EBL implemented Contingency Funding Plan (CFP), which is a set of policies and procedures that serves as a blueprint for the bank to meet its funding needs in a timely manner and at a reasonable cost.
-CFP also ensures:
+In order to develop comprehensive liquidity risk management framework, EBL has constructed Contingency Funding Plan (CFP) to manage liquidity in both normal and stressed conditions.
+CFP includes a set of policies and procedures that serves as a blueprint for the bank to meet its funding needs in a timely manner and at a reasonable cost.
+CFP is an extension of ongoing liquidity management while ensuring:

 - Reasonable liquid assets are maintained;

 - Measurement and projection of funding requirements in different scenarios; and

-- · Management of access to funding sources.
+- Management of access to funding sources.

 Maturity bucket of cash inflows and outflows is an effective tool to determine bank's cash position; that estimates cash inflows and outflows with net deficit or surplus (GAP) both on a day to day basis and over a series of specified time periods.
-A bucket wise (e.g. call, 2-7 days, 1 month, 1-3 months, 3-12 months, 1-5 years, over 5 years) maturity profile of the assets and liabilities is prepared to understand mismatch in every bucket.
+A bucket wise (e.g. call, 2-7 days, 8 days-1 month, 1-3 months, 3-12 months, 1-5 years, over 5 years) maturity profile of the assets and liabilities is prepared to understand mismatch in every bucket.
 A structural maturity ladder or profile is prepared periodically following guidelines of the Bangladesh Bank.

-Liquidity Coverage Ratio and Net Stable Funding Ratio as on 31 December 2019 are given below
+Liquidity Coverage Ratio and Net Stable Funding Ratio as on 31 December 2020 are given below:

 Particulars Amount

-Stock of High quality liquid assets 52,124
+Stock of High quality liquid assets 66,510.32

-Total net cash outflows over the next 30 calendar days 15,411
+Total net cash outflows over the next 30 calendar days 31,535.92

-Liquidity Coverage Ratio (%) 338.22%
+Liquidity Coverage Ratio (%) 210.90%

-Available amount of stable funding 252,065
+Available amount of stable funding 257,567.16

-Required amount of stable funding 220,244
+Required amount of stable funding 244,162.68

-Net Stable Funding Ratio (%) 114.45%
+Net Stable Funding Ratio (%) 105.49%

-J) Leverage Ratio
+J. Leverage ratio